 Other features supported by Unicheck include:

-To carry out checks against web sources, plagiarism checkers use web index, but due to how costly this is, few of them can search through it efficiently.
+To carry out checks against web sources, plagiarism scanners use web index, but due to how costly this is, few of them can search through it efficiently.

 So, they seek cheaper workarounds.
-That’s why the hundreds of free online plagiarism checkers provide inaccurate search results.
+That’s why the hundreds of free online plagiarism detection software provide inaccurate search results.
 You can check this yourself by submitting the same text for checking to different online checkers—the similarity score is likely to be different.